Point processes with event time uncertainty: Algorithm

 \subsection{Time-only case}

 \paragraph{Stochastic optimization by batches.} We theoretically proved in Section \ref{subsec:VI-recovery-timeonly} the (in-expectation) convergence of the stochastic scheme \eqref{eq:VI-SGD-scheme}, where one training trajectory is used in each step of updating the model parameter, i.e., the batch size is one.
-This choice is for exposition convenience for the theory.
-In practice, the batch size in stochastic optimization algorithm balances between efficiency of parameter adaptation vs. random fluctuation of the solution.
-When batch size is small the solution can develop large variations across batches.
+This choice is for the convenience of exposition for the theory.
+In practice, the batch size in a stochastic optimization algorithm balances between the efficiency of parameter adaptation versus random fluctuation of the solution.
+When the batch size is small, the solution can develop large variations across batches.

-In our algorithm, we use a finite batch size $M_B$ which can be up to a few hundred.
+In our algorithm, we use a finite batch size $M_B$, which can be up to a few hundred.
 In each step of parameter update, we load $M_B$ many training trajectories, called a ``batch'' and denoted by $Y_B$.
-The batches are non-overlapping and loop over the training set, and when one pass of the training set is finished it is called an ``epoch''.
+The batches are non-overlapping and loop over the training set, and when one pass of the training set is finished, it is called an ``epoch''.
 We random shuffle the training set indices at the beginning of each epoch.
-Following the convection of stochastic optimization literature, the parameter update step size $\gamma_k$ is called ``learning rate''.
+Following the convention of stochastic optimization literature, the parameter update step size $\gamma_k$ is called ``learning rate.
 Instead of decreasing $\gamma_k$ per batch (with batch size one) as theoretically in Theorem \ref{thm:VI-convergence}, we set a learning rate schedule indexed by the epochs till the maximum number of epochs.
 The stochastic optimization algorithm is summarized in Algorithm \ref{algorithm:train-time-only}.

-\paragraph{Inferenece of baseline intensity $\mu$.} To be able to infer the baseline $\mu$ from data, our idea is to eliminate the variable $\mu$ in the process of learning $\theta_K$ making use of the first-order condition of the log-likelihood objective.
+\paragraph{Inferenece of baseline intensity $\mu$.} To be able to infer the baseline $\mu$ from data, our idea is to eliminate the variable $\mu$ in the process of learning $\theta_K$, making use of the first-order condition of the log-likelihood objective.
 Specifically, from \eqref{eq:lm-theta-timeonly} we have that, with $\theta = [\mu, \theta_K]$,

 and for fixed $\theta_K$, one can solve for the value of $\mu$ by the following 1D non-linear equation

 The equation can be solved by {\it bisection search} due to the monotonicity of the function $1- e^{- h \Lambda_t^{(m)}( \theta) } $ with respect to $\mu$, recalling that $\Lambda_t^{(m)}( \theta) = \mu + \langle \eta_t^{(m)}, \theta_K \rangle$.